TakeLab/podium/docs/source/walkthrough.rst

   (0, 1)  0.12681755258500052
   (0, 0)  0.08262419651916046

 The Tf-Idf counts are highly sparse since not all words from the vocabulary are present in every instance.
-To reduce the memory footprint of count-based numericalization, we store the values in a `SciPy <https://www.scipy.org/>`__ sparse matrix, which can be used in various `scikit-learn <https://scikit-learn.org/stable/>`__ models.
+To reduce the memory footprint of count-based numericalization, we store the values in a `SciPy <https://www.scipy.org/>`__ `sparse matrix <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html#scipy.sparse.csr_matrix>`__, which can be used in various `scikit-learn <https://scikit-learn.org/stable/>`__ models.

 .. _custom-loading: